icub-tech-iit/study-encoders/emulated_quadrature_encoder/readme.md

 ## 3.5	Index Error

 This feature allows, by pressing SW3 to reproduce the case where the index signal has a different measurement from the nominal one.
-From the point of view of the physics of the problem, it is as if the “notch” of index had a smaller area than the predetermined one:
+From the point of view of the physics of the problem, it is as if the “notch” of the index had a smaller area than the predetermined one:

 ![Picture17](https://github.com/icub-tech-iit/study-encoders/assets/160229887/d70df6af-978b-49b7-96bd-58f2112d2188)